StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 ## Correspondence of aggregate functions

-When a query is executed with a synchronized materialized view, the original query statement will be automatically rewritten and used to query the intermediate results stored in the synchronized materialized view.
-The following table shows the correspondence between the aggregate function in the original query and the aggregate function used to construct the synchronized materialized view.
-You can select the corresponding aggregate function to build a synchronized materialized view according to your business scenario.
+When a query is executed with a synchronous materialized view, the original query statement will be automatically rewritten and used to query the intermediate results stored in the synchronous materialized view.
+The following table shows the correspondence between the aggregate function in the original query and the aggregate function used to construct the synchronous materialized view.
+You can select the corresponding aggregate function to build a synchronous materialized view according to your business scenario.

 | **aggregate function in the original query**           | **aggregate function of the materialized view** |
 | ------------------------------------------------------ | ----------------------------------------------- |